Leottaro/hai606i_sudoku/README.md

 # HAI606I Sudoku Project

 This project is a Sudoku application written in Rust.
 It includes features such as Sudoku generation, solving, and database integration for storing and retrieving Sudoku puzzles.
 It also supports multiple carpet patterns, allowing for diverse Sudoku configurations.
+We wrote a project report explaining the details of this project in `report/`.

 ## Requirements